-Other foods which can be given include crickets, pinkie mice and occasionally soft fruit like peach.
+Other foods which can be given include crickets, pinkie mice, and occasionally soft fruit like a peach.

 The food being fed should be lightly dusted with a food supplement powder on every occasion until they are 9 – 12 months old, you need then only do it once a week.